 - Video catalog ingestion

-The Video Skill API offers advantages over a custom skill for video.
-Through the Video Skill API, Alexa is aware of video devices and services a user has or subscribes to, and enables the user to control experiences across these devices and services by voice.
-The Video Skill API intelligently controls devices and routes users to the content they want.
+A video skills offers advantages over a custom skill for video.
+The video interfaces use the pre-built voice interaction model.
+This model gives you a set of predefined utterances that users say to control your device.
+Through these interfaces, Alexa is aware of the video devices and services that a user has or subscribes to, and enables the user to control experiences across these devices and services.
 In contrast, custom skills require users to invoke a skill by name.
 These custom skills aren't aware of the user's broader set of devices and services.

 Understand how a video skill works